gr1dsan/WebsScraper-for-Aurodas/README.md

 A **web scraper** for rental listings from [Aruodas.lt](https://en.aruodas.lt/butu-nuoma/kaune/), built using **Python**, **Playwright**, and **BeautifulSoup**.
 This project collects detailed property information, including prices, area, rooms, building details, and more, and saves it to a **CSV file**.

-The goal of this project is to **automatically extract property data** from the Aruodas website for analysis or record-keeping.
+The goal of this project is to **automatically extract property data** from the Aruodas website for analysis or record-keeping and creation of beautiful projects.
 This tool is also useful for **learning web scraping with Playwright** and handling websites that require **browser interactions**.

 ---